-In addition, the following revisions have been made in the last few years:
+In addition, the following revisions have been made to our methodology over the last few years:

 - As noted in Step 5, the MEPS-IC and the EHBS self-insurance levels (and trend) differ for CY 2020.
-For the March 2021 Tool file, we only used the MEPS-IC as source data. - As noted in Step 9, beginning with the March 2020 (CY 2019) survey, ARC did not use the NCS distribution for the imputation of actuarial values.
+For the March 2021 and March 2022 Auxiliary Data, we only used the MEPS-IC as source data. - Beginning in CY 2021, the EHBS notes an increase in level-funded plans which may be reported as either self- or fully insured.
+These level funded plans are now imputed to the Auxiliary Data for all persons with ESI through a smaller employer (size <200). - As noted in Step 10, beginning with the March 2020 (CY 2019) survey, ARC did not use the NCS distribution for the imputation of actuarial values.
 The EHBS and mean AVs from HCCI were used for both private and public sector plans. - Due to the imposition of a minimum retiree coverage age of 40, the COBRA counts are higher than suggested by the MEPS-IC.
 The CPS includes more non-workers with ESI coverage as a policyholder than the MEPS-IC shows.
 Thus, this year, we used the average of the MEPS-IC and the MEPS-HC prior percentage as a target for prior coverage count.
-We based the split into COBRA versus retiree coverage on the MEPS-IC. - The exchange counts on the raw March 2021 CPS are similar to the published CMS counts.
+We based the split into COBRA versus retiree coverage on the MEPS-IC. - The exchange counts on the raw March 2022 CPS are similar to the published CMS counts.
 However, the subsidized counts are notably lower.
 ARC edited the subsidy flag so persons under 400% FPL are flagged as receiving a subsidy.